victory-a/project-edward/README.md

-## Language ranslation app that takes in voice input and translates it to the the desired language.
+## Language translation app that takes in voice input and translates it to the the desired language.
 Returns the translation as text and voice output

 ## Installation steps
 - clone repo